 This spot has been added by

-Abu Dabbab Bay, located near Marsa Alam, is one of the most renowned snorkeling spots of southern Red Sea.
-Facing a beautiful sandy beach, the bay hosts extensive seagrass beds and healthy coral reefs where snorkelers can easily spot green sea turtles, stingrays, hundreds of colorful reef fish and possibly dugongs.
+Abu Dabbab, near Marsa Alam, is one of the most renowned snorkeling spots in the southern Red Sea.
+Facing a beautiful sandy beach, the bay hosts extensive seagrass beds and healthy coral reefs.
+Snorkelers will be able to easily spot green sea turtles, stingrays, hundreds of colorful reef fish and the occasional dugongs.

-You can enter the water at any point of the beach: either in the central part (if you want to start by snorkeling the seagrass meadows), or at its ends (to get directly to the coral reef areas).
+You can enter the water at any point on the beach, either in the central part, if you want to start by snorkeling the seagrass meadows, or at either end (snorkel entries 1 and 2 on the map above), to get directly to the coral reef areas.

-The snorkeling area covers the entire bay, which has seagrass beds in its central part, and is bordered at its both ends by coral reefs.
+The snorkeling area covers the entire bay, which has seagrass beds in its central part, and is bordered at its both ends by coral reefs (House Reef North and House Reef South).

-Three hotels, the Malikia Resort Abu Dabbab, the Abu Dabbab Lodge and the Hilton Marsa Alam Nubian Resort are set around the beach.
+Three hotels, the Malikia Resort Abu Dabbab, the Abu Dabbab Lodge and the Hilton Marsa Alam Nubian Resort are located around the beach.
 There are also several restaurants and shops on the beach.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.